A simple and effective pallet goat shelter that is large enough to hold more than two or three goats. It will keep off the rain, snow, and cold!

 That shelter fits 2 goats comfortably and actually, my two wethers and buck, spent the winter all snuggled up nicely.
-But my two does haven’t accepted Zoe, my pygmy fainting goat, into their clan, so she is pushed around quite a bit.
+Two of my does are snooty to my other goats, especially Zoe, my pygmy fainting goat.
+They don’t “allow” her to sleep with them but probably, if they all wanted to, could easily curl up together in the smaller shelter.

-And this summer, when I had five kids, 2 does and outcast Zoe, all crammed into a smaller shelter, dodging the summer hail storms, I realized that I needed to build a larger shelter for my family of goats.
+And a few summers back, when I had five kids, 2 does and outcast Zoe, all crammed into a smaller shelter, dodging the summer hail storms, I realized that I needed to build a larger shelter for my family of goats.

 After I knew how I wanted it all put together I actually took the pallets partially apart.
 In our area I need all the boards close together so that the wind and snow don’t blow through and pile up inside.